 If you meet all the other requirements to vote in California but become a California resident less than 15 days before the next election, you may still be able to register and vote.
 To do this, you must visit your county elections office at least seven days before Election Day.
 You will be required to sign an oath saying you are eligible to vote in California and have not voted in the same election in any other state.
 Then you may vote only for President and Vice President.
 Contact your county elections office for more information.

-After a voter registration deadline has passed, in most elections, you can visit your county elections office to conditionally register to vote and vote a provisional ballot.
+After a voter registration deadline has passed, in most elections, you can visit your county elections office, a vote center, or a satellite office designated by your county elections official to conditionally register to vote and vote a provisional ballot.
 Once your county elections official processes your affidavit of registration, determines your eligibility to register, and validates your information, your registration becomes permanent and your provisional ballot will be counted.
-For more information, please refer to Conditional Voter Registration.
+For more information, please refer to Same Day Voter Registration.